Kanomble/celery_blast/README.md

 CATHI is then available at `http://127.0.0.1:1337/blast_project/` unless the host port is changed in `docker-compose-production.yml`.
 Production Compose publishes only the Nginx endpoint by default.
 PostgreSQL, RabbitMQ, and Gunicorn/Django remain internal to the Compose networks.
+If you change `.env.prod` after startup, recreate the application and worker services with the same Compose file so they receive the new values.

 Optional administrative services are disabled in production by default.
 To enable Flower or Jupyter for a trusted maintenance session, first set `FLOWER_BASIC_AUTH` and `JUPYTER_TOKEN` in `.env.prod`, then run: